Skip to content

 Backpacking the Bright Angel Trail, Grand Canyon National Park, Phantom Ranch

-One of the Phantom Ranch cabins you can rent for $142/night for 2 people.
+One of the Phantom Ranch cabins you can rent.

 Backpacking the Bright Angel Trail, Grand Canyon National Park